Big Bear Stores: History

-In the 1950s, Big Bear became the first supermarket in the nation to use new IBM 305 RAMAC mainframe computer.
-In 1954, a new prototype store was opened in north Columbus' Graceland Shopping Center.
+In the 1950s, Big Bear became the first supermarket in the nation to use the new IBM 305 RAMAC mainframe computer.
+In 1954, a new prototype store was opened in north Columbus's Graceland Shopping Center.
 With an interior store layout that became an industry standard, the store featured perishable items in the center of the stores and lower displays to highlight products.
 In the same year, Big Bear Stores Co. purchased Harts Stores, a department store that was operating at the time in the basements of two Big Bears.
 Harts experienced rapid growth, as Big Bear often opened grocery stores along with a Harts Department Store in an adjacent space.

 For a period of several years in the early to mid-1980s, some of the grocery stores were converted to a warehouse concept, and operated under "The Grocery Warehouse" name, although still owned and operated by Big Bear.
-The store in Portsmouth, Ohio (adjacent to a Harts Department Store), was one such example.
+The store in Portsmouth, Ohio (adjacent to a Harts Department Store) was one such example.

 Over time, Big Bear became a major supermarket chain in Ohio and West Virginia.
 In July 1988, the company started its hyperstore Big Bear Plus concept in Wintersville, Ohio (140000 sqft), and Bridgeport, Ohio (100000 sqft), the stores featured 40 percent food and 60 percent general merchandise.
-The hyperstore concept was a combination of its Harts Stores (29 stores in 1991) and the Big Bear Grocery format.
+The concept was a combination of its Harts Stores (29 stores in 1991) and the Big Bear Grocery format.

 Towards the end of 1990, the company decided to favor the Big Bear Plus store format over the Harts general merchandise format and started to slowly shutter or convert all remaining Harts locations.
 In 1991, ten side-by-side Big Bear and Harts locations were converted to the Big Bear Plus format.
 Before the demise of the company there were 21 Big Bear Plus stores.